mFahadYounas/Python_L2_Task_Manager_CLI/README.md

     ```bash
     cd Python_L2_Task_Manager_CLI
     ```
-3. Use the following command to get all requirements
+3. Use the following command to prepare your environment for running
     ```bash
     uv sync
     ```